JesusFilm/core/libs/shared/storybook/README.md

 # shared-storybook

-Shared storybook to view components from all projects.
+Dummy library shared storybook to view components from all projects.
+This is used to bundle components and run VR on this library.

-Reccomended build from NX https://www.youtube.com/watch?v=c323HOuFKkA This is used to bundle components and run VR on this library.
+Reccomended build from NX https://www.youtube.com/watch?v=c323HOuFKkA To reduce boilerplate, we use the root .storybook config which is also shared with each ui project.

 ## Running demos